splunk/public-o11y-docs/gdi/get-data-in/application/go/get-started.rst

    About Splunk OTel Go <splunk-go-otel-distribution>
    Migrate from SignalFx Go <troubleshooting/migrate-signalfx-go-to-otel>

 The Splunk Distribution of OpenTelemetry Go provides multiple Go packages that instrument your Go application.
-The instrumentation captures distributed traces and sends them to Splunk Observability Cloud.
+The instrumentation captures distributed traces and metrics and sends them to Splunk Observability Cloud.

 To instrument your Go application, follow these steps: